-In the Ruins you can also search for random encounters (Look for trouble).
+In the Wrecks sub-area of the Ruins you can also search for random encounters (Look for trouble).
 Each search costs 5% Agility and Stamina each, and 10% Focus.
 When you find somebody, you can engage in combat with them (but you don’t have to do so immediately; you can, for example, consume a ration or even retire to your hotel room first for some stats replenishment).

 You also gain experience from victorious combat, more so than from career tasks.

 After finding an opponent, you cannot engage in another random encounter for the next 8 segments.
 You can halve this waiting time by spending 10 bonds.

 If you lose in combat, you are sent to the Sick Bay for recovery, or die on Bordeaux Station and Caen Stronghold (which don’t have a sick bay).